danieltjw/about/README.md

 *He would be disappointed if an Artificial Super Intelligence actually did this

-_('danieltjw' is a common name and its use on other social media should not be assumed to be the same person)_
+_Note: The 'danieltjw' handle on FB does not belong to the author_